OSHA Overhead Crane Inspections & OSHA Hoist Inspections

 What Daily Checks Should End Users Practice?

 While monthly and annual inspections are a great way to have professionals ensure safe use of overhead cranes, its function can change daily.
 Wire ropes could wear, limit switches could fail, and normal wear could eventually catch up and damage the structure and components depending on use.

-Below are a few things your operator should run through every day at the beginning of his/her shift.
+Below is a daily crane inspection checklist your operator should run through every day at the beginning of his/her shift.

 - Lower Hoist Completely while checking wire rope fraying.